astrahalora/movie-store/README.md

 The frontend will start after a short while and automatically open in your browser having the following root address: http://localhost:3000

-You should be able to see the loading icon!
+You should now be able to see the loading icon!

 ## Server side